Northern Indiana Public Service Company

 Address 246 Bailly Station RoadChesterton, IN 46304

-Site descriptionBailly Generating Station was a 604 MW plant until its coal-fired units were retired in June 2018.
+Site descriptionBailly Generating Station was a 604-MW plant until its coal-fired units were retired in June 2018.
 A gas-fired generation unit may stay open past these units.
 Bailly is located on the shore of Lake Michigan in Westchester Township in Indiana.
 The plant is owned by the Northern Indiana Public Service Company and became operational in 1968.
 Bailly's coal ash disposal sites are the Primary Settling Pond (6 acres), Primary Settling Pond 2 (8 acres), Secondary Settling Pond (3 acres), and Boiler Slag Pond (3.5 acres).
-The Primary Settling pond has a maximum volume of 6,000 cubic yards, Primary Settling Pond 2 has a maximum volume of 172,000 cubic yards, and the Boiler Slag Pond has a maximum volume of 11,000 cubic yards.
+Bailly Generating Station is among the U.S. Environmental Protection Agency's list of potential damage cases, indicating that coal ash disposal at the site has potentially polluted groundwater or surface water at levels which threaten human health and the environment.